 This is a guest post by Wellness Editor-at-Large and naturopathic physician, Dr Angela Ross.

-Optimal health involves many components, not least of which are access to fresh air and good food, as well as opportunities for relaxation and detoxification.
+Optimal health involves many components or at least that is what you are told when you enroll in health insurance, not least of which are access to fresh air and good food, as well as opportunities for relaxation and detoxification.

 Fortunately for all of us, just over the New York border the beautiful province of Quebec, Canada, has much to offer in the way of moving you a step closer toward optimal health.
 And culturally vibrant Montréal, a world-renowned city and one of Quebec’s most beloved destinations, is perhaps the ideal place to begin.